spetlr-org/spetlr/docs/configuration/README.md

 configured to return production or test versions of tables this is done at the start of your code.
 In your jobs you need to set `Configurator().set_prod()` whereas your unit-tests should call `Configurator().set_debug()`.

+### String substitutions

+As was already seen in the example above, all strings can contain python format-string placeholders that reference other strings known to the configurator.
+The following rules apply:
+- Any value returned by the configurator will be fully resolved, meaning:
+  - all alias and release/debug redirections have been followed
+  - all `{}` substitutions have been applied
+  - since recursive substitutions are allowed, literal `{` or `}` can never be returned
+  - a stack is maintained internally to detect reference loops
+- any plain reference, like `{MyRecursing}` will resolve to either the entity itself (if it is a string), or to the `name` key of the fully resolved resource detail. .
+- any reference containing an underscore like `{MyRecursing_name}` will consider the part after the underscore to be a dictionary key and will return the fully resolved value.
+References to other parts of the same resource are allowed.

 ### Describing Hive tables